 Overall, while cooking spinach may lead to some nutrient loss, it can also enhance the availability of certain nutrients.
 To maximize the nutritional benefits, it is recommended to use cooking methods such as steaming or microwaving, which help to retain more nutrients compared to boiling.

-See also What temp to cook bacon in oven on parchment paper
+See also What temp to cook burgers on electric griddle

 So, whether you prefer to eat your spinach raw or cooked, incorporating this nutritious vegetable into your diet can contribute to your overall health and well-being.